GOP senators signal they plan to acquit Trump despite visceral presentation by House Democrats - KESQ

 In a speech before the Capitol rampage, Trump urged his supporters “to peacefully and patriotically make your voices heard” but also to “fight like hell,” “never give up” and “never concede.”
 A couple days earlier, he tweeted that “The ‘Surrender Caucus’ within the Republican Party will go down in infamy as weak and ineffective ‘guardians’ of our Nation, who were willing to accept the certification of fraudulent presidential numbers!”
 He repeatedly told his supporters to “stop the steal!”

-During the riot, Trump called senators to challenge the certification of his loss and said Pence lacked the “courage to do what should have been done to protect our Country and our Constitution.”
+During the riot, Trump tried to call Alabama Sen. Tommy Tuberville to delay the certification of his loss and said Pence lacked the “courage to do what should have been done to protect our Country and our Constitution.”

 A number of Republicans seemed impressed by the impeachment managers, after sharply criticizing the President’s defense team Tuesday for lacking a coherent response.